Dr Beniamino Cislaghi

 Module Organiser: Ethics, Public Health and Human Rights.

-Supervision: Msc students and 2 PhD candidates, including one exploring social norms that perpetuate domestic violence in Tanzania and another studying the role of social norms in driving STIs in rural Panama and the other one investigating ethical issues of interventions addressing violence against women in low and middle income countries.
+Supervision: Msc students and 2 brave PhD candidates, one studying the role of social norms in driving STIs in rural Panama and the other one investigating ethical issues of interventions addressing violence against women in low and middle income countries.